Nissan RB30 Engine Guide

 While the RB30DE and RB30DET engines are popular in the aftermarket community, they are actually hybrid motors and were never released by Nissan.
 The D in the engine code stands for dual overhead camshaft (DOHC).
 This is accomplished by fitting an RB25DE or RB26DETT cylinder head and or turbo to a standard RB30E/T block.
 The RB25DET is not typically used.

-The main thing to keep in mind on the RB30 series is going to be timely and proper maintenance.
+The main thing to keep in mind is timely and proper maintenance are critical.
 As we’ll get into, the RB series all have documented oiling issues.
 Making sure proper oil changes are done every 3-5,000 miles is incredibly important.

 RB30ET Crank Collar and Oiling Issues